 Other Terms for a DBA

-There are four key benefits business owners should pay attention to.
+Our DBA package offers four key benefits that business owners should pay attention to.

 A DBA for each location your business operates in allows them to hold distinctly separate names under the same umbrella company (for example, “Cassidy’s Cookies New York” and Cassidy’s Cookies LA”).